schmaustech/agent-installer-blog/README.md

 EOF
 ~~~

-At this point we have now created two configuration file: the install-config.yaml and the agent-config.yaml.
+At this point we have now created two configuration files: the install-config.yaml and the agent-config.yaml.
 Both of which are under the cluster-manifests directory:

 ~~~bash
 $ ls -1 cluster-manifests/